September 19-22, 2018

 6pm at Basic City Beer in Waynesboro, VA.
 Episodes: "Women Drivers" and "The Civil War: History is Child’s Play"

 8am at Hardees in Waynesboro, VA.
 Episode: "The Civil War: History is Child’s Play"

 FREE!
-Make Reservations HERE or by calling 434-218-0491.
-There are no tickets for this show.
-Just show up and bring a lawn chair (we'll have some, but you might be more comfortable in yours.)
-We'll pass a hat at the end of the show and we invite you to support the cost of supplies and performer fees.
+There were no tickets for this show.
+Folks showed up and brought lawn chairs.
+We passed a hat at the end of each show and made a total of almost $175 to support the cost of supplies and performer fees.

 About the show

 The GOOD OLD BOYS play features original music and tells the story of two brothers - Abe and Caleb.
 The show is loosely inspired by the Dukes of Hazzard and based on dozens of interviews with southern men.

 Five Episodes span four days with each episode popping up in different spots around Augusta County.
 Actors invite audience members to help them set the stage (a parking lot space) using coolers, BBQs and red solo cups.
 Actors play with remote control cars and miniature army men while they invite the audience into conversations about class, race, grief, and what it means to be a working class southern man.

 The Episodes revolve around two brothers coming of age, each with a different take on the Civil War, each with a different definition of justice, each wrestling with personal demons of depression stemming from loss.